With some of the lowest unemployment rates seen in decades, the current employment market is a job seeker’s paradise.

 Company retirement accounts disappeared.
 A general distrust of employers began to erode what was once considered a given: you find a company you like and build a career there.
 Out of necessity, employees began sharpening their skills to make themselves more attractive to prospective companies, and employers began to scramble as they realized they were losing valuable people.

-Employees were encouraged to change jobs frequently, with many experts advising that job stints shouldn’t last longer than 3 years.
+last longer than 3 years.
 From this era, the idea of employee engagement emerged in an effort to stem the rising tide of job hopping and improve the quality of employees within a company.

-As the result of decades of research, business experts have amassed an impressive amount of information regarding the state of employee satisfaction.
+of decades of research, business experts have amassed an impressive amount of information regarding the state of employee satisfaction.
 Known as employee engagement, it is a quantifier that demonstrates the level of employee commitment to their employer and the company’s goals and vision.

 According to this research, nearly 75% of Canadian employees are disengaged at work.
 15% of employees are actively disengaged, meaning they are blatantly working against the company’s goals, while the remaining 60% are merely unengaged.
 They show up for work but have no enthusiasm for self-improvement or helping the company achieve success.